 This obsessive drive forward is often misread by significant others (for example immediate family) as ambition.
 There is a threshold nonetheless, observable to the trained eye, by the experienced clinician who understands the difference between pathological tendencies that reinforce an anxiety or a depressive disorder and a healthy motivation to achieve.

 The training covers a wide range of CBT topics from introductory through to advanced.
 The combination of lecture, case studies (video/ audio analysis) and role plays significantly develops skills and knowledge of CBT techniques and provides an effective and cost efficient investment in your professional development.

-This training will provide a CPD Certificate of 6 hours (signed by both a senior BABCP accredited psychotherapist and lecturer and the principal of the college).
+This training will provide a CPD Certificate (5.5 hours) signed by a senior BABCP accredited psychotherapist and lecturer as well as the principal of the College.